ahmetb/kubernetes-network-policy-recipes/01-deny-all-traffic-to-an-application.md

 This NetworkPolicy will drop all traffic to pods of an application, selected using Pod Selectors.

+**Use Cases:**
-**Use Cases:** You want to run a Pod and want to prevent any other Pods communicating with it.
+- You want to run a Pod and want to prevent any other Pods communicating with it.

-If you deploy other Network Policies that match to this application and allow traffic, this rule will be ineffective.
+- You temporarily want to isolate traffic to a Service from other Pods.

 ### Example